 DRBD 9 also includes the concept of quorum that works in clusters of three or more nodes.
 This DRBD quorum feature helps prevent data divergence, so-called split-brain scenarios, when nodes unexpectedly leave the cluster, for example, due to a node-level failure.
 Other nodes that have maintained quorum will essentially mark the failed node as unable to promote to a primary role when it returns to the cluster, until after it has synchronized with a known good data set from peers holding quorum.

-Without DRBD quorum, 2-node DRBD cluster administrators needed to resort to using fencing or STONITH solutions to avoid data divergence, and manual intervention was needed upon a failed node returning to the cluster.
+Without DRBD quorum, 2-node DRBD cluster administrators need to resort to using fencing or STONITH solutions to avoid data divergence, and manual intervention is needed upon a failed node returning to the cluster.

 You can read more about this and other DRBD 9 features in the DRBD 9 User Guide.